-These tables cover building societies as defined by the Building Societies Acts 1962, 1986 and 1997.
+As a result of the transition of building societies' statistical reporting from the Financial Services Authority to the Bank of England in January 2008, a new balance sheet has been introduced.
+The new presentation is more in line with that published for banks and begins in January 2008.
+This table covers building societies as defined by the Building Societies Acts 1962, 1986 and 1997.
 Building societies business is still, primarily, to provide lending for house purchase.
 However since the mid to late 1980s they have faced increasing competition, mainly from the banks and centralised mortgage lenders.
 Societies' lending is financed largely by receipts of deposits which they acquire largely from individuals in competition with the banks and National Savings.
 Their success in attracting such funds largely depends on the relative attractiveness of their deposit interest rates (see Table 7.1L and Chapter 7 generally).
-The 1997 Building Society Act allows Building societies to pursue any activities set out in its memorandum, subject to certain restrictions.
+The 1997 Building Society Act allows building societies to pursue any activities set out in its memorandum, subject to certain restrictions.